-REWARDS: When you kill a monster, you go up one level per monster, unless the monster card says otherwise.
+REWARDS: When you defeat a monster, you go up one level per monster, unless the monster card says otherwise.
 You also get all its Treasure!
 Sweet!
-Each monster has a Treasure number on the bottom of its card (marked with this icon).
-Draw that many Treasure cards, modified by any Monster Enhancers played on it, face-down if you killed the monster alone, but face-up, so the whole party can see what you got, if someone helped you.
+Each monster has a Tressure number on the bottom of its card (marked with this icon).
+Draw that many Treasure cards, modified by any monster enhancers played on it, face-down if you defeated the monster alone, but face-up, so the whole party can see what you got, if someone helped you.
 Treasure cards can be played as soon as you get them, even if you are the helper.